Fractal AC circuits and propagating waves on fractals: Introduction

 The conventional infinite ladder circuit is shown in Figure~\ref{fig-ladder}.
 It is made of infinite sequences of inductances $L$ and capacitors $C$, and iterating the circuit elements leads to the characteristic complex impedance at frequency $\omega$:

 if $\omega^2LC>4$, but

 if $\omega^2LC<4$.
 Note that in the latter case the characteristic impedance has a positive real part even though all elements in the circuit have purely imaginary impedances.
-This circuit behaves as a low pass filter because the propagation factor $\alpha$ has $|\alpha|<1$ for $\omega^2LC>4$, and $|\alpha|=1$ for $\omega^2LC<4$.
-In this Letter we show how to extend Feynman's analysis to fractal networks (see \cite{yoon,AC-power} for some technical details concerning taking the corresponding limits and choosing the branch of the complex square root).
+This circuit behaves as a low pass filter---admitting signals with low frequencies and damping out signals with high frequencies---because the propagation factor $\alpha$ has $|\alpha|<1$ for $\omega^2LC>4$, and $|\alpha|=1$ for $\omega^2LC<4$.
+In this review paper, we show how to extend Feynman's analysis to fractal networks.
+Further computational analysis is developed in \cite{AC-power}, and spatial intermittency and singularly of the energy measure at infinity is proved in \cite{AR}.
+We refer the interested reader to these works for more details.
+In particular it is explained in \cite{yoon, AC-power} how to take the appropriate limits and choosing the branch of the complex square root.

 Our analysis, although simple in nature, relies on the ideas of some recent papers on physics on fractals \cite{ADT09,ADT10,ABDTV12,Akk,Dunne12} which are motivated by mesoscopic physics, \cite{AM,DalNegro}, some recent connections between gravity and fractals \cite{Ambjorn:2005db,Reuter:2012xf}, and early physics papers on fractals \cite{AO,DABK,GAA,RT,sgmagnetic} which highlighted the unusual physical properties of fractal structures.
-For physics applications it is important to note that even though some of these results have been proven mathematically for infinitely-iterated mathematical fractals, many of the unusual physical features are visible even for physical finitely-iterated structures which technically speaking are not mathematical fractals.
+For physics applications such as \cite{minati2018high,kempkes2018design}, it is important to note that even though some of these results have been proven mathematically for infinitely-iterated mathematical fractals, many of the unusual physical features are visible even for physical finitely-iterated structures which technically speaking are not mathematical fractals.
 Energy measures in related real circuits are analyzed in \cite{BST99,hino}.
 Our analysis of the Hanoi-type graphs (discussed below) is motivated by related analytic \cite{hanoi,2012hanoi} and algebraic \cite{NT,KSW} features.
 Furthermore, the Hanoi-type graphs play an important role in \cite{MRT,FST}, which is closely related to the physical renormalization group discussion in \cite{englert}.
-In more general terms, our work relies on the understanding of energy in fractal resistance networks, as developed in \cite{Str06,Ngasket,fractalina,twists2,HMT,BBKT,grad,Tcjm,PT,OSCT} and related spectral analysis \cite{FSh,T,MT1,MT2,Str03,ST12,vib1,IPRRS,Ro,3Ngasket,twists1,SteiT,SteiJMP}.
+In more general terms, our work relies on the understanding of energy in fractal resistance networks, as developed in \cite{Str06,Ngasket,fractalina,twists2,HMT,BBKT,grad,Tcjm,PT,OSCT,hinz2013dirac,hinz2015metric,kelleher2018differential,2012hanoi,hinz2016magnetic,brzoska2017spectra,hinz2017viscous,falconer1999non} and related spectral analysis \cite{FSh,T,MT1,MT2,Str03,ST12,vib1,IPRRS,Ro,3Ngasket,twists1,SteiT,SteiJMP,chen2016singularly,post2006spectral}.